Experience romance in paintings through these beautiful and awe-worthy artworks.

 Still back and reel in the romance in paintings.

 Embraced in a never-ending kiss, this painting by Klimt is considered the most romantic painting ever.

-The gently erotic kiss, adorned with a decorative richness, is a timeless image that will never lose its human relevance is what makes this romantic painting top this list.
+The gently erotic kiss, adorned with a decorative richness is a timeless image that will never lose its human relevance; and maybe this is what makes The Kiss top this list of romantic paintings.

 The Kiss is an oversized artwork that has succeeded in evoking a moment of intense sensual pleasure, within a sharply stylized and flattened composition.

 2. We Rose Up Slowly By Roy Lichtenstein (1964)